 Begin in a full high plank position.
 Squeeze the right leg and lift it until it is level with your body.
 Alternate right and left legs 10 times total.
 Keep abs tight and don’t let your back sag.

-After you’ve worked out, gone for that long walk or maybe finished a long day of yard work, it’s a good idea to stretch out your warm hamstrings for more flexibility and less tightness.
+After you’ve worked out or maybe finished a long day of yard work, it’s a good idea to stretch out your warm hamstrings for more flexibility and less tightness.

 Downward dog is a staple in any yoga practice for a very good reason- it works!
 It’s a perfect way to stretch out the entire back of your body including your hamstrings, calves and lower back.
 All of these muscles work together so stretching them all is important.